Public Programs

 Featured Upcoming and Past Events

 Migration scholars come from many different academic disciplines and find rewarding work both in academia and in other sectors.
 Navigating the non-academic job market can be difficult and confusing.
-This webinar, moderated by IHRC Assistant Director Michele Waslin, brings together three migration historians who will discuss their career paths in the nonprofit and for-profit sectors.
+This webinar, held Feb.
+15, 2023 and moderated by IHRC Assistant Director Michele Waslin, brought together three migration historians who discussed their career paths in the nonprofit and for-profit sectors.
 Featuring: Chantel Rodriguez, Senior Public Historian, MN Historical Society; Elizabeth Venditto, Director of Institutional Giving, Museum of Jewish Heritage; and Phil Wolgin, Principal, US Immigration Policy, Amazon.

 On November 10, IHRC Director Dr. Erika Lee joined Drs.
 Maddalena Marinari, Ashley Bavery, Kevin Kenny, Carl Lindskoog, Mireya Loza, and Yael Schacter in a discussion of immigration restriction past and present.
 The event was organized by the Organization of American Historians (OAH) and co-sponsored by the IHRC.
 The recording is now available here.